Witiko/scm-at-arqmath3/paper/main.md

 | *Tangent-S baseline* [@mansouri2022overview]                     | 0.159 |
 | *Linked MSE Posts baseline* [@mansouri2022overview]              | 0.106 |

-: Comparison of our post-competition effectiveness results to the baselines and the best results from other teams on ARQMath-3 Task 1
+: Comparison of our post-competition effectiveness results with the baselines and the best results from other teams on ARQMath-3 Task 1

 ## Comparison to Results from Other Teams

-Our submission the ARQMath-3 lab with hand-picked parameter values placed last in effectiveness among the teams that participated in Task 1.
+Our submission to the ARQMath-3 lab with hand-picked parameter values placed last in effectiveness among the teams that participated in Task 1.
-However Table 5 shows that our *Interpolated text + Tangent-L (positional `word2vec`)* model with optimized parameter values achieved better effectiveness than the best system from the DPRL team [@mansouri2022introducing] by 0.011 NDCG'.
+However Table 5 shows that our *Interpolated text + Tangent-L (positional `word2vec`)* model with optimized parameter values achieves better effectiveness than the best *SVM-Rank* system from the DPRL team [@mansouri2022introducing] by 0.011 NDCG'.

 # Conclusion {#conclusion}